-Minimum Wage Laws in Delaware
+Minimum Wage ($/hr)

-Basic Minimum Rate (per hour): $11.75
+Basic Minimum Rate (per hour): $11.75.

 For minors under 18, employment certificates are required in Delaware.
 Employment certificates can be obtained from both the minor’s school and the Delaware Department of Labor.

-Employees must be given a meal break for half an hour, at some time, after the first two hours and before the last two hours, if they work seven and a half consecutive hours or more.
+Employees must be given a meal break for half an hour, at some time after the first two hours and before the last two hours, if they work seven and a half consecutive hours or more.

 Download a Delaware employment contract template below in PDF or Word format.